wp-plugins/flyzoo/readme.txt

 **Live support chat** has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

-Know what your visitors are looking at with intuitive **real time visitor monitoring**, invite your prospects to **chat** and get the most out of your social media and pay-per-click campaigns.
+Talk to your website visitors in real time.
+See where they came from and what page they are on: invite customers to **chat** and get the most out of your social media and pay-per-click campaigns.

 All the most important informations are available, at a glance: